POLYBUTYLENE PIPE REPLACEMENT

 REPLACING POLYBUTYLENE PIPES

-Our online cost calculator gives you a free price quote instantly.
-It will ask you a series of simple questions about your home and then produce an initial quote to replace the Kitec plumbing in your home.
+Our online repipe cost calculator gives you a free price quote instantly.
+It will ask you a series of simple questions as described above.
+Once you’ve answered the questions it will produce an initial quote to replace the polybutylene pipes in your property.
 No need to make an appointment or wait for a site visit.
 Our price quote includes a ‘Turnkey’ professional replumb including all drywall, texture, paint, and tile repairs.
 Using our online cost calculator to generate a quote to replumb your home is simple and only takes a few minutes.